AtlasOfLivingAustralia/cleaning_data/docs/notes-on-this-book.md

 ## Updating the published version of the website

-The rendered version of the book that appears on <https://cleaning-data-r.ala.org.au/> is on the `gh-pages` branch in the `_site` folder.
-This version is updated separately to what is on the main branch.

 ### Version number

 Before updating the book, it's important to document changes in a new [Release](https://github.com/AtlasOfLivingAustralia/cleaning_data/releases).
 The latest release number is web-scraped and used to build the updated citation displayed on the Welcome page of the book.